ilnp/ilnp-public-1/README.md

 * S. N. Bhatti, D. Phoomikiattisak, B. Simpson.
 [IP without IP addresses](https://doi.org/10.1145/3012695.3012701).
 AINTEC 2016 - 12th Asian Internet Engineering Conf..
 Bangkok, Thailand.
 Nov/Dec 2016.
 * D. Phoomikiatissak, S. N. Bhatti.
 [Mobility as a First Class Function](https://doi.org/10.1109/WiMOB.2015.7348051).
 WiMob 2015 - 11th IEEE Intl.
 Conf.
 Wireless and Mobile Computing, Networking and Communications.
 Abu Dhabi, UAE.
 Oct 2015.

-The code here is an up-to-date version of the codebase used in the experiemnts documented in those papers.
+The code here is an up-to-date version of the codebase used in the experiments documented in those papers.

 This is the codebase that was also used for the work and demonstrations at [IETF104/Prague](https://blogs.cisco.com/developer/prague-ietf-hackathon) and [IETF105/Montreal](https://trac.ietf.org/trac/ietf/meeting/wiki/105hackathon).